Frequently Asked Questions

 Occupational therapists (OT’s) are concerned with the skills of living.
 They aim to promote each individual’s ability to participate in what they want, need and wish to do in their daily lives.

-A child’s ‘occupation’ include activities around personal care, play, school, work and recreation/leisure.
+A child’s ‘occupation’ include activities around personal/self care, play, school, sleep, work and recreation/leisure.

 We can assess areas of concern and then provide recommendations/strategies to help develop skills in personal/self care, play, school, sleep work and recreation/leisure;

 We can liaise with preschools and schools on how they can help improve skills areas in your child, including adaptive equipment, activities scheduled throughout the day and modifications to what is expected of your child;

 By focusing on goals that are developed with you, the parent, we can help implement activity ideas that work for your family.
 Occupational Therapy is not a one size fits all approach.

 We can use a variety of methods to assess your child depending on the purpose of the assessment.
 We can use standardised and/or norm references testing tools which basically means we can test where certain aspects of your child’s development is at compared to other children their age.

 We can also do non standardised testing which is less demanding on your child and still gives us information about where their strengths are and where there might be some areas for therapy to help with.

 Main areas which we would look at include your child’s: